wakabibrian/Learning_HTML_CSS_SASS/03_CSS_Fundamentals/Lesson2.md

 id - use #
 class - use .

--   We are not allowed to repeat id names
+-   We are not allowed to repeat id names (We can only use each id name only once)
+-   If we need to reuse a name multiple times, then we have to use classes

+## Other css styles

+_list-style_ - Removes bullets on lists

+## Note

+In the real world we don't use ids.
+We only use classes because by using classes we are prepared for the future Just incase we want to add another related item in the future, we can easily style it with the same css style.
+Making the code ready for potential changes